South Wales

 Professional accreditation

-• British Association for Behavioural and Cognitive Psychotherapies (BABCP) – level 1 CBT accreditation.
+- British Association for Behavioural and Cognitive Psychotherapies (BABCP) – level 1 CBT

-• Association of Family Therapy (AFT) – Foundation level accreditation.
+- Association of Family Therapy (AFT) – Foundation level

-• Neuropsychology training on our programme can be used to meet some of the foundation requirements for entry onto further post-doctoral training in Clinical Neuropsychology.
+- Neuropsychology training on our programme can be used to apply for accreditation of prior learning towards post-doctoral training in Clinical Neuropsychology at Bristol University

 Approach and theories